mismaah/dhivehi_nlp/README.md

 Language Models - Create language models to predict future additions.
 Language models will give probability based on selected ngram.
 An ngram is contiguous sequence of n tokens from the given input text.
+Use previously built models to predict future words.

-Dictionary- Get definitions definitions of Dhivehi words and the word list.
+Dictionary - Get definitions of Dhivehi words and the word list.
 Definitions obtained from radheef.mv.

 Corpus - Collections of various Dhivehi texts.

-Trigram Similarity - Trigram similarity divides words or phrases into sequences of three consecutive letters, placed in a set where the order doesn't matter and duplicates are removed.
+Trigram Similarity - Divides words or phrases into sequences of three consecutive letters, placed in a set where the order doesn't matter and duplicates are removed.
 Used to find string matches even if certain characters are different or out of order, based on similarity value.